 This is where all the bits that didn’t fit in anywhere else ended up.
 Beginning with a list of the kind of things that make my kind of simple life just perfect…

-I adore the cinema, always have, and with equal fervour abhor television (haven’t had a set for 30 years, nor radio, or newspapers).
+I adore the cinema, always have, while with equal fervour abhor television (haven’t had one for over 30 years, nor radio, or newspapers).
 My forever number one classic being TRULY MADLY DEEPLY (1990, directed by Anthony Minghella).
-The rest are newish, along with a few older classics mixed in, click here to download my current film list.
+And current second-best THE TAPE (2021, directed by Martha Tilston).
+If you love films too, I keep a list of all the ones I’ve seen recently that are good, you can download that here (updated weekly).

 Dislikes…